About the Future Physician Leaders Program

 The FPL program is a life-long mentorship program that aims to support students through all stages of preparation including college, med school, residency, and beyond.

-The Leadership Lecture Series, the Community Health Project, and Physician Shadowing Rotations take place during the summer when students are often home from college.
+The Leadership Lecture Series, the Community Health Project, and Mentorship Program take place during the summer when students are often home from college.
 Throughout the year students have opportunities to volunteer and participate in various health conferences, workshops, and community events.

 The History of the Future Physician Leaders Program